Nicholas Bourke

 Bourke argued in favour of the rights of Assemblymen of Jamaica during a dispute with the governor, William Lyttelton, 1st Baron Lyttelton, over who should finance the defence of the colony.
 Eventually, Bourke won his argument that the British government should bear the cost of defence, and Lyttelton was recalled.

-He is thought to have been the author of a pamphlet, The Privileges of the Island of Jamaica Vindicated, that was published in Kingston in 1765 and in London in 1766.
+Bourke is thought to have been the author of a pamphlet, The Privileges of the Island of Jamaica Vindicated, that was published in Kingston in 1765 and in London in 1766.

+Bourke died in Jamaica on 11 December 1771.